goravel/docs/the-basics/routing.md

 ### Defining Rate Limiters

-Goravel includes powerful and customizable rate limiting services that you may utilize to restrict the amount of traffic for a given route or group of routes.
+Goravel includes powerful and customizable rate-limiting services that you may utilize to restrict the amount of traffic for a given route or group of routes.
 To get started, you should define rate limiter configurations that meet your application's needs.
 Typically, this should be done within the `configureRateLimiting` method of your application's `app/providers/route_service_provider.go` class.

-Rate limiters are defined using the `facades.RateLimiter()`s `For` method.
+Rate limiters are defined using the `facades.RateLimiter()`'s `For` method.
 The `For` method accepts a rate limiter name and a closure that returns the limit configuration that should apply to routes that are assigned to the rate limiter.
 The rate limiter name may be any string you wish:

 ```go
 import (